jepema/vagrant/README.md

+# Vagrant for Network Programmability

-# This Vagrantfile can be used to setup two Cisco Nexus 9000/3000 Virtual Switches.
+This Vagrantfile can be used to setup two Cisco Nexus 9000/3000 Virtual Switches.